As a small business owner, this virus will hit hard. When sales stop, so, too, does our income. In most cases, bills will continue to flow in.

 Gyms are offering virtual classes.

-Real estate agents are offering virtual tours (created by the homeowner).
+Real estate agents are offering virtual tours.

 Some entrepreneurs are investing a portion of their reserves in the stock market, betting on the long game.